Finalet/Elegant-Emoji-Picker/README.md

 ### Offering a custom set of emojis

 If you want to provide your own list of emojis to users, implement the `emojiPicker(_: loadEmojiSections : withConfiguration : withLocalization)` delegate method and return `[EmojiSection]` - an array of sections containing emojis.
+You can use a static method `ElegantEmojiPicker.getAllEmoji()` to retrieve all available emojis for your own collection.

 `EmojiSection` - one section containing emojis, like "Smileys & Emotion" or "People & Body".
 - `title` Displayed section title